amcginlay/venafi-demos/demos/05-tlspk-notifications-via-pagerduty/README.md

 ## Create an invalid Certificate

 There are a variety of Certificate states which TLSPK categorizes as **high-risk** or **error** states.
-In order to test the Microsoft Teams integration you set up, you can create a single, invalid cert-manager Certificate that references a **non-existent cert-manager Issuer**, as follows.
+In order to test the PagerDuty integration you set up, you can create a single, invalid cert-manager Certificate that references a **non-existent cert-manager Issuer**, as follows.

 ```
 kubectl create namespace demo-certs